Best life insurance for spouses (2024)

 You can designate your spouse as your life insurance beneficiary, and most people do — but you have to specifically name them as such in your policy.
 Marital status doesn’t entitle anyone to automatically become a beneficiary on their spouse’s life insurance policy.

-You also have the freedom to change your beneficiary as needed, so even if you do name your spouse as your beneficiary, you can easily change your beneficiary if they die or you get divorced.
+You also have the freedom to change your beneficiary as needed, so even if you do name your spouse as your beneficiary, you can easily change your beneficiary if they die, you get divorced, or you wish to name someone else.

 Buying life insurance for other family needs